-Select one of the following options and explain and support the choice of the type of investment analysis:9 a) Option 1: Investment comparison analysis b) Option 2: Benchmark analysis
+Select one of the following options and explain and justify the choice of investment analysis type:9 a) Option 1: Investment comparison analysis b) Option 2: Benchmark analysis

-Use this option to compare the financial indicator of the project activity with the alternative scenarios and demonstrate that the project activity is less financially attractive in the absence of carbon credits.
-Where relevant, the alternative scenarios considered must provide the same type output or utilize the same input as the project activity.
+Use this option to compare the financial indicator of the project activity with that of the alternative scenarios and demonstrate that the project activity is less financially attractive in the absence of carbon credits.
+Where relevant, the alternative scenarios considered must provide the same output or use the same input as the project activity.10

 Use this option to compare the financial indicator of the project activity with a benchmark.
-Typically, a benchmark analysis is suitable if the proposed project activity is developed as part of a portfolio of technologies or practices, or if entities other than the project proponent could provide the same output of the project activity.
+Typically, benchmark analysis is suitable where the proposed project activity is developed as part of a portfolio of technologies or practices, or where entities other than the project proponent could provide the same output of the project activity.11

-5.4.1 Investment comparison analysis
+5.4.1 Investment Comparison Analysis